eventql/eventql/doc/tables/creating-tables.md

 ### HTTP API

-You can also alter tables using the HTTP API.
+You can also create tables using the HTTP API.
 Please refer to the [HTTP API reference](/documentation/api/http/).